If you’re searching for what to serve with brisket, you’ve come to the right place!

 The secret to their braided appearance lies in plain-old knotting!

 You can tear and pull the rolls and devour them with your brisket.

 Yes, another potato side dish!

-In my defense, I just couldn’t resist adding potato skins to this list of delicious brisket side dishes because they taste just so divine with brisket!
+In my defense, I just couldn’t resist adding potato skins to this list of amazing brisket side dishes because they taste just so divine with brisket.

 There’s just something so mouthwateringly irresistible about the crispy potato skin and the soft, savory filling!

-Plus, potato skins take a while to get the potatoes baked up the first time, but once that’s done, the rest comes together pretty quickly!
+Plus, potato skins take a while to get the potatoes baked up the first time, but once that’s done, the rest comes together quickly.

 Then, fill the crispy skins with your favorite toppings and bake or broil again.

-If you are still wondering what to serve with brisket, then how about a mix of roasted veggies, such as butternut squash and red bell peppers.
+If you are still wondering what to serve with brisket, how about a mix of roasted veggies, such as butternut squash and red bell peppers?

 I just love roasted veggies because of how easy they are to prepare.